 I'm going to make a bold claim: By creating a winter capsule wardrobe, I have genuinely managed to cut my time of getting ready in the mornings to just 30 minutes.
 This is great for many obvious reasons, one of which is that I can maximise my time in a warm bed.

-Whether you're staying home, heading to an office, or simply running out to do your errands, there are few key elements a winter look needs in order to be both warm and practical.
+Whether you're staying home, heading to an office or simply running out to do your errands, there are a few key elements a winter look needs in order to be both warm and practical.
 However, I hear you ask, can you still look good?
-Well, of course, the answer is yes.
+Well, I’m here to tell you the answer is yes!
 And to prove this, I've narrowed down my winter wardrobe to just eight key pieces that I wear on repeat and that I know will keep me warm whatever the elements throw at me.

 Want to know what they are?
-Keep scrolling to see how to recreate a high-performing winter wardrobe that’ll make your life (and morning routine) so much easier.
+Keep scrolling to see how to re-create a high-performing winter wardrobe that’ll make your life (and morning routine) so much easier.